NHSDigital/software-engineering-quality-framework/continuous-improvement.md

 ## Improvement cycles

 It is common to describe the iterative continuous improvement process as a cycle, and two common models are Plan-Do-Check-Act (PDCA) and Observe-Orient-Decide-Act (OODA).
+Both give a mental model, rather than a process to follow, so feel free to refer to either one &mdash; or neither.

 ### Plan-Do-Check-Act

-The PDCA cycle attributed to Demming and Shewhart, and here adapted from [ASQ](https://asq.org/quality-resources/continuous-improvement), has four stages which are to be performed in a continuous loop:
+The PDCA cycle attributed to Demming and Shewhart, and here adapted from [ASQ](https://asq.org/quality-resources/continuous-improvement), has four stages which are performed in a continuous loop:
 * **Plan**: Identify an opportunity and plan for change.
 * **Do**: Implement the change on a small scale.
 * **Check**: Use data to analyse the results of the change and determine whether it made a difference.